Angelito, Head Shot, 2011.

 Angelina has beautifully dense fine fleece, an incredible top-knot, a strong body and a terrific future.

-year, Angelina, was awarded her fifth blue ribbon.
-Angelina, at the
+Angelina, was awarded her fifth blue ribbon.

-possible points for fineness and handle.
+out of 20 possible points for fineness and handle.

 Angelina sheared 5-1/2 pounds of fleece at less than one year of age.
 This